Malexion/iterate-js/README.md

 ## Description

-Adds onto iterate-js-lite, methods: download, flow and the __.render.[...] section, along with many built in classes.
+Adds onto the iterate-js-lite base model, methods: download, flow and the __.render.[...] section, along with many new built in classes.

 Mostly experimental functions/classes ill suited for lite will stay in here.